Skip to content

 The AI Companion is Crow's voice-and-avatar front end — an animated Live2D character with speech in/out, running the Open-LLM-VTuber (OLVV) engine in the crow-companion Docker container (port 12393).
 It is the surface behind kiosk mode and is bound to a Bot Builder agent, making it the companion channel alongside Gmail, Discord, and Meta Glasses.

-Design: OLVV keeps its loop; a proxy chooses the model
+Design: OLVV keeps its loop; the gateway chooses the model

 Unlike the email/Discord channels (which route turns through the pi runtime in bridge.mjs), the companion keeps OLVV's own LLM loop.
 That loop already does three things the companion depends on: